 Figure 6.
-Final profiles are shown.
-They correspond to the late instant 0.6 ns.
+Final profiles are shown, corresponding to the late time instant 0.6 ns.
 Density and symmetry maps for this time are presented in figure 3.
 We see creation of significant residual stress field.
 It relates to the residual deformations shown in figure 3.
-Here pressure components $p{ii}$ are shown.
-The stress components are $\sigma{ii} = -p{ii}$ .
+Here pressure components p{ii} are shown.
+The stress components are $\sigma{ii} = -p{ii}$.